-- Universal face coverings are required for all students while on school property, or when using school vehicles per PA Secretary of Health's Universal Face Covering Order, and subsequent FAQs. - Note: PA Secretary of Health updated the Universal Face Covering Order FAQ to require staff wear face coverings at all times while in school, even when six feet of social distancing can be achieved.
-There are limited exceptions as included in the FAQs. - o It is recognized that some individuals may be unable to wear face covering due to personal ability, age, health conditions, etc.; exceptions are specified in Section 3 of the Order. - o Provide face covering breaks throughout the day while maintaining a distance of at least 6 feet for no longer than 10 minutes. - If an adult is in a work-space/vehicle alone, removing the face cover is acceptable. - All bus drivers wear face coverings while on the bus or in the presence of students and staff. - Share face covering guidance with staff, faculty, volunteers, and visitors see Mask Guidance. - o Fabric face covering should be washed regularly. - o Non-fabric face covering should be changed regularly, and when soiled.
+- Universal face coverings are required for all students while on school property, or when using school vehicles per PA Secretary of Health's Universal Face Covering Order and FAQs. - Note: PA Secretary of Health updated the Universal Face Covering Order FAQ to require staff to wear face coverings at all times while in school, even when six feet of social distancing can be achieved.
+There are limited exceptions as included in the FAQs. - o It is recognized that some individuals may be unable to wear face covering due to personal ability, age, health conditions, etc.; exceptions are specified in Section 3 of the Order. - Provide face covering breaks throughout the day while maintaining a distance of at least 6 feet for no longer than 10 minutes. - Any staff engaging in high exertion OUTDOOR activities, including but not limited to, athletics, exercise or play activities, is NOT required to wear masks when actively engaged in those activities. - If an adult is in a work-space/vehicle alone, removing the face cover is acceptable. - All bus drivers wear face coverings while on the bus or in the presence of students and staff. - Share face covering guidance with staff, faculty, volunteers, and visitors see Mask Guidance. - o Fabric face covering should be washed regularly. - o Non-fabric face covering should be changed regularly, and when soiled.